Dharamshala International Film Festival

 The Dharamshala International Film Festival (DIFF) is an international film festival held annually in the Himalayan town McLeod Ganj, Dharamshala in India — home to the Dalai Lama and the Tibetan community in exile since 2012.
-The 10th edition was held online from 4 to 10 November 2021.
+The 13th edition of DIFF was held from 7 to 10 November 2024, in McLeodganj, Dharamshala.

 History

 The festival was founded by filmmakers Ritu Sarin and Tenzing Sonam in 2012 to promote contemporary cinema, art and independent media practices in the Himalayan region.
 DIFF also aims to encourage local filmmaking talent and create a meaningful platform to engage with the area's diverse communities.

 The DIFF Film Fellows Programme was established in 2014 to give opportunities to up-and-coming filmmakers from the Himalayan region to receive mentorship sessions from filmmakers such as Gurvinder Singh, Anupama Srinivasan, Umesh Kulkarni, Kesang Tseten and Hansal Mehta.

 Since 2016 DIFF has partnered with Kangra-based organisations to organise community screenings in villages, schools, colleges and the District Jail.
 A Film Appreciation Competition introduced to students in the area the concept of actively and critically engaging with cinema.

-In 2019, the festival opened up to film submissions for the first time.
+DIFF partnered with the Festival des 3 Continents’ Produire au Sud (PAS) to launch the first edition of Filmlab South Asia in Dharamshala in 2022.
+The training workshop focused on the development and packaging of film projects suitable for international co-productions for emerging producer–director teams.
+Second edition of the lab was held from 31 October to 4 November, 2023 in Dharamshala.